AndrewFasano/andrewfasano.github.io/_pages/about.md

 - *2016.12*: Discovered 10 CVEs in a McAfee product. <a href="https://nation.state.actor">Technical write-up</a> and <a href="https://www.theregister.com/2016/12/13/boffin_dishes_10_mcafee_enterprise_bugs_for_chained_rce_root_death/" target="_blank">news coverage</a>

 # 🧑‍💻 Open Source Projects
 - **PANDA.re**: A whole-system dynamic analysis platform for reverse engineering and software understanding.
-[GitHub Repository](https://github.com/panda-re/panda) & [Project Website](https://panda.re)
+Fork of the QEMU codebase with significant modifications to enable record/replay, a plugin architecture, and Python based analyses.
+[GitHub Repository](https://github.com/panda-re/panda).
+[Project Website](https://panda.re)
 - **LAVA**: An automated framework for injecting vulnerabilities into software to evaluate bug-finding systems.
+LAVA uses PANDA's whole-system dynamic taint analysis to identify how input data flow through a program and uses this information to propose and evaluate patches to soruce code to add vulnerabilities.
 [GitHub Repository](https://github.com/panda-re/lava) (No longer maintained)
 - **Rode0day**: A vulnerability discovery competition powered by LAVA where users compete to find new bugs each month.
+Unlike prior self-evaluations, Rode0day competitiors had no knowledge of where the bugs were until we released the solutions after each competition ended.
 [Project website](https://rode0day.mit.edu) (No longer maintained)
+- **System Call Injection**: _New tools for dynamic analysis of virtualized guest systems using system call injection to be released Summer 2024_
-- **Firmware Rehosting**: _New tools for automated firmware rehosting to be released late 2024_
+- **Firmware Rehosting**: _New tools for automated firmware rehosting and dynamic analysis of firmware to be released late 2024_

 # 📝 Academic Publications